The 6 Types of Procrastination and How to Beat Them

 The perfectionist procrastinator has a unique type of challenge regarding task avoidance.

-Everything they do cannot be less than perfect.
+Everything they do cannot be less than perfect, even the most unimportant task.

 It is often confused with a high achiever, but they are two very different personalities.

-Consequentially, they tend to have a low tolerance for failure, engage in excessive deliberation while analyzing tasks, and question their own abilities even when faced with simple tasks.
+They have a low tolerance for failure and question their own abilities even when faced with simple tasks.

 This kind of thinking traps them into an eternal loop of self-doubt, creating a style of procrastination where they do nothing due to overthinking.